Tourism in Kyrgyzstan

-Although Kyrgyzstan’s mountains and lakes are an attractive tourist destination, the tourism industry has grown very slowly because it has received little investment.
+Although Kyrgyzstan’s mountains and lakes are attractive tourist destinations, the tourism industry has grown very slowly because it has received little investment.
 In the early 2000s, an average of about 450,000 tourists visited annually, mainly from countries of the former Soviet Union.
 In 2018, the British Backpacker Society ranked Kyrgyzstan as the fifth best adventure travel destination on earth, stating that the country was an adventure travel secret that is "bound to get out soon."

 Lake Issyk-Kul and the Tian Shan mountains are relatively popular tourist destinations.

 Cultural attractions

 Kyrgyz culture is based on nomadic traditions that harken back to the days of the Mongol hordes.
 Although modern Kyrgyz people live mainly in houses or apartment buildings, in the summer time it is still possible to observe the native people living in a yurt with their herds of sheep, goats, horses, and occasionally even yaks.
-There are a number of yurt camps that cater to tourists in every oblast; some of the most notable (and remote) are in Tash Rabat, the "House of Stones" in Naryn oblast past Naryn City, and in Jeti-Ögüz ("Seven Bulls") Valley in Jeti-Oguz District near the city of Karakol on Lake Issyk-Kul.
+There are a number of yurt camps that cater to tourists in every oblast; some of the most notable (and remote) are in Tash Rabat, the "House of Stones" in Naryn oblast past Naryn City, and in Jeti-Ögüz ("Seven Bulls") Valley in Jeti-Ögüz District near the city of Karakol on Lake Issyk-Kul.

 Kyrgyz women produce a variety of handicrafts created out of felt, including slippers, bags, decorative panels, traditional hats known as "Kalpaks" and colorful carpets called "shyrdaks."
 These carpets are made in a variety of sizes, from foot-by-foot sized to several yards in length.
 Shyrdaks come in a wide variety of traditional patterns; the Kyrgyz favor brightly colored ones, often combining bright red and green.
 More subtly-hued shyrdaks, made for foreign customers, can be found in Bishkek, often for a slightly higher price than the more "traditional" carpets.
 Naryn oblast is widely considered the home of the best shyrdak makers in the country; there are several cooperatives there where it is possible to commission a work specially.